A Guide to the Fish River Canyon

 - FRESH INGREDIENTS

 This is essential to my planned meals because I love wholesome meals at the end of the day.
-I prefer to support local companies like Forever Fresh Foods that offer freeze-dried or dehydrated ingredients that I can add to my own meals such as pastas, curries, one-pot meals and breakfast oats to fuel me for my entire trip.
+I prefer to support local companies like Forever Fresh Foods that offer freeze-dried ingredients that I can add to my own meals such as pastas, curries, one-pot meals and breakfast oats to fuel me for my entire trip.
 2-minute noodles for 5-6 days can become more of a burden than a salvation after long days, and why not add delicious ingredients to your meal plans if they weigh next to nothing?

 - HOT DRINKS